 Tours of the Danbury Museum's four Historic Buildings are offered Friday and Saturday, at 12 noon, and booked via Eventbrite.
 For open tour dates and more information, click below.
 We appreciate booking in advance when possible.
 Huntington Hall, the main level of the John & Mary Rider House, and the Marian Anderson studio are all wheelchair accessible.
 There are stairs to the John Dodd Hat Shop and the schoolhouse.
+Please note that if the museum is closed due to inclement weather, tours on both campuses and research appointments will be canceled.

 The John & Mary Rider House is the Danbury Museum’s signature historic structure.
 The house that previously stood on this property, the home of Jonah Benedict, was destroyed by fire when the British troops raided Danbury on April 26, 1777.